 Tools of Characterization

-Abigail Williams and Thomas Putnam are clearly condemned by their actions of accusing people they wanted to get rid of for selfish reasons.
-Abigail accuses Elizabeth so that she can get John Proctor; Thomas Putnam influences his daughter to accuse George Jacobs so that he can get his hands on Jacobs’s land.
+Abigail Williams and Thomas Putnam are clearly condemned by their actions of accusing people they want to get rid of for selfish reasons.
+Abigail accuses Elizabeth so she can get John Proctor; Thomas Putnam influences his daughter to accuse George Jacobs so he can get his hands on Jacobs’s land.

-The narrator is not shy about telling us what we should think about characters.
-For example, we learn that the Reverend Parris “believed he was persecuted wherever he went” (I.4) and that Thomas Putnam “was a man with many grievances” (I.95) and a “vindictive nature” (I.97).
+The narrator is not shy about telling us what we should think about the characters.
+For example, we learn that the Reverend Parris “believed he was persecuted wherever he went” (I.4) and that Thomas Putnam “was a man with many grievances” and a “vindictive nature” (I.95, 97).